SharePoint/sp-dev-docs/docs/solution-guidance/custom-field-type-sharepoint-add-in.md

 **Getting started**

-The following sample sets the JSLink property on a SharePoint List View Web Part.
+The following sample sets the JSLink property on a SharePoint List View web part.

 - [Branding.ClientSideRendering (O365 PnP Sample)](https://github.com/SharePoint/PnP/tree/master/Samples/Branding.ClientSideRendering)
-	+ Includes 9 samples that set the JSLink property on a SharePoint List View Web Part and an explanation of how each sample was implemented.
+	+ Includes 9 samples that set the JSLink property on a SharePoint List View web part and an explanation of how each sample was implemented.
-	+ The RegisterJStoWebPart method sets the List View Web Part's JSLink property.
+	+ The RegisterJStoWebPart method sets the List View web part's JSLink property.

 Set the JSLink property for a SharePoint field
 ----------------------------------------------